 - Place the balls onto an ungreased baking sheet and press a light indentation into the top of each ball with your thumb.

-- Drop 1 tsp of jam into the indentation of the cookies.
+- Drop 1 teaspoon of jam into the indentation of the cookies.

 - The cookies will not spread much while baking, so you place cookies an inch apart on the baking sheet.